isomerpages/nlb-biblioasia/_videos/From Book to Cook/Nasi Lemak Istimewa.md

 1. Fry the beef and remove from pan.
 (Maybe  use a non-stick pan.)
 2. Fry the tofu and remove from pan.
 3. Remove some  oil from the pan.
 Leave enough oil to cook the rest of the dish and assemble all the ingredients.
-4. Fry shallots, garlic, ginger and lemongrass until fragrant, the shallots cooked or translucent, and the garlic slightly golden.
+4. Fry shallots, garlic, ginger and lemongrass until fragrant, the shallots are cooked or turn translucent, and the garlic turn slightly golden.
 5. Add the red chillies and fry briefly until they wilt or slightly soften.
 6. Add the beef and tofu.
 7. In a small bowl, add <i>belacan</i> and tamarind paste.
 Add water to dissolve the <i>belacan</i> and mix in the tamarind paste.
 8. Pour mixture into the pan.
-Ensure enough liquid to nicely coat the beef and tofu.
+Ensure enough liquid to  coat the beef and tofu.
 This allows for the <i>belacan</i> and tamarind mixture to be absorbed by the beef and tofu.
 If it is too dry, it will be harder for the beef and tofu to absorb the seasoning.
 Extra water can always be cooked down.
 9. Add salt and sugar to taste while there is still liquid in the pan.
 Note: Not too much salt since the <i>belacan</i> is already salty.
 10. The final dish should have little to no gravy.